JohnBinford/AppleWood-Pointe/Collateral/Tech/readme.md

 -  The technicians that installed our low voltage systems did an excellent job, labeling and organizing things consistently.
    -  Unfortunately, it's hard to be usefully verbose when writing on a cable, so an organizational legend is necessary.
--  Each jack-plate is numbered, and the ports are labeled by by Spectrum for the service they provide.
+-  Each wall plate is numbered, and the ports are labeled by by Spectrum for the service they provide.
    -  You could just note the number, and connect up cables in the panel from that.<br> <br>
 -  **To avoid crawling around, Spectrum provided two good legends that map wall plate names to cable numbers.**
 -  Here's how Spectrum created names for wall plate locations.
 (This took a while to figure out!)